d12frosted/elpa-mirror/melpa/soundklaus-readme.txt

+;;; Commentary:

-Search and play tracks and playlists from SoundCloud in Emacs via EMMS.
+;; Search and play tracks and playlists from SoundCloud in Emacs via EMMS.